 Flex Seal Used in Wood Floors

-This can leave your floors vulnerable to damage and require costly repairs or replacements.
+Thus, this can leave your floors vulnerable to damage and require costly repairs or replacements.
 If you need to seal or protect your wood floors, it’s recommended to use a product that is specifically designed for use on floors, like Epoxy.

 Flex Seal Used in Wood Fence